 Solicitor fees for probate

-Solicitor fees are where the costs can vary enormously — from a few hundred pounds for a limited service to tens of thousands for a complex estate.
+Solicitor fees are where costs can vary enormously – from under £1,000 for a limited service to tens of thousands for a complex estate.
+Unlike the court fee, solicitor fees are not regulated.
+Two firms can charge very different amounts for identical work.

 How solicitors charge